 Information Technology Sector Risk.
 The Fund invests a significant portion of its assets in securities issued by companies in the information technology sector in order to track the Underlying Index's allocation to that sector.
 Market or economic factors impacting information technology companies and companies that rely heavily on technology advances could have a major effect on the value of stocks in the information technology sector.
 The value of stocks of technology companies and companies that rely heavily on technology is particularly vulnerable to rapid changes in technology product cycles, rapid product obsolescence, government regulation and competition, both domestically and internationally, including competition from competitors with lower production costs.
-Information technology companies and companies that rely heavily on technology, especially those of smaller, less-seasoned companies, tend to be more volatile than the overall market.
-Information technology companies are heavily dependent on patent and intellectual property rights, the loss or impairment of which may adversely affect profitability.
+Information technology companies and companies and companies that rely heavily dependent on patent and intellectual property rights, the loss or impairment of which may adversely affect profitability.
 Additionally, companies in the information technology sector may face dramatic and often unpredictable changes in growth rates and competition for the services of qualified personnel.